What Are Anti-Inflammatory Foods? And Which Ones Should You Avoid?

 The Gut-Brain Connection

-Emerging science highlights the gut-brain axis-the communication between the digestive system and the brain.
-Gut dysbiosis, or imbalance in gut bacteria, has been connected to neuroinflammation and diseases such as Parkinson’s and Alzheimer’s.
-Maintaining a diverse gut microbiome through a healthy diet and probiotic support may reduce brain-related inflammation and protect cognitive health³.
+Emerging science highlights the gut–brain axis, the communication between the digestive system and the brain.
+Changes in gut microbiota composition have been associated with neuroinflammatory processes and shifts in cognitive function.
+Maintaining a diverse gut microbiome through diet and probiotic support may help support overall brain health³.

 Where Cerenovex Comes In

-Cerenovex is a clinically studied neurobiotic supplement developed to reduce gut-brain inflammation and support those living with neurodegenerative conditions.
-It fits into a holistic strategy that includes anti-inflammatory nutrition, movement, and medical care.
+Cerenovex is a neurobiotic supplement developed to support gut–brain balance and overall cognitive wellness.
+It fits into a lifestyle that includes balanced nutrition, regular movement, and professional care.

 References: